Denise Lynn Oliverson's abduction location

 This aerial photograph shows the route that Oliverson was planning on taking that day.
 It is likely that she avoided the bridge and took the pathway on the right.

-It seems as though Bundy managed to intercept her before she could turn right and continue her journey northward.
+The evidence indicates that Bundy intercepted her before she could continue her journey northward.

 Because she was on a bicycle, it would not have made sense for him to offer her a ride.
 Instead, it is likely that he flagged her down and asked for help.